Office of the President

 In 2012, Texas A&M University System Chancellor John Sharp appointed him to the Texas A&M System Office of Sponsored Research Services Advisory Board.
 The same year, State Representative Todd Hunter appointed him to the Education Workforce Task Force in Corpus Christi.

 He is a member of the Executive Committee for the Texas Council of Public Universities Presidents and Chancellors and a past chair of the Lone Star Council of Presidents.
-Tallant also is a member of the Off-site Review Committee for the Southern Association of Colleges and Schools Commission on College.
+Tallant also is a member of the Off-site Review Committee for the Southern Association of Colleges and Schools Commission on College, Cluster 10.
 In addition, he is a board member for the Board of Directors for KEDT/South Texas Public Broadcasting System, Inc.